VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

-• After running the code, an input box will appear asking you to select a specified range for splitting comments.
-Here I have selected the cell range E6:E15.
+• An input box asks you to select a specified range for splitting comments.
+We selected the cell range E6:E15.

 Selecting the range to split comment

-• After selecting the range and clicking on OK, we will see the comments in a separate column like in the image below.
+• After selecting the range and clicking on OK, the comments will appear in a separate column, as in the image below.

 Extracted comments from a column using VBA Cells